mhkyg/OrangePI/README.md

 # OrangePIStuff
-OrangePi libraries FOR DHT and 1602LCD
+OrangePi libraries for DHT22 and 1602LCD

 lcd
 DHT22